 High installs mean nothing if you can't retain your new users in the long term.
-In fact, according to AppsFlyer, American app users uninstall 43% of the apps they download on their phone within 30 days.
+An estimated American app users uninstall 47% of the apps they download on their phones within 30 days.

 Indeed, app retention isn't something you have direct control over.
 After all, you can't physically stop people from deleting their apps.
 But, with the right strategy and tactics in mind, you can still minimize the effects of churn to increase retention and revenue.